 These spaces can be as small as 4 feet by 5 feet.
 A lock on the door can help create privacy and an electrical outlet is important to run a breast pump.

 Smaller businesses may have other solutions for space dedicated to milk expression.

-Fargo Cass Public Health has grants for businesses in Cass County, North Dakota to assist with creating a space to support new mothers who are breastfeeding.
-Contact us for more information and to learn about the application form.
+Fargo Cass Public Health supports businesses in Cass County, North Dakota with creating a space to support new mothers who are breastfeeding.
+Grant funds are available for businesses to create a private, comfortable space.
+Click here for more information and to complete the application form.

 Becoming an Infant Friendly Workplace is easier than businesses think.
 Many businesses already have the pieces in place ready to do it.